-Runs In The Family: A Father And Son Own This Pair Of BMW E31 8-Series
+Running In The Family: A Father And Son Own This Pair Of BMW E31 8-Series

 Photography by George Colbeanu

-Fast forward about a year and I had two of them in front of my lens.
-The father and son owner of this pair are ardent E31 enthusiasts.
+Fast forward and I had two of them in front of my lens.
+The father-and-son owner of this pair are ardent E31 enthusiasts.
 Their cars—an 850CSi and 840Ci Sport—are both painted in Oxford Green metallic.
 They look good on their own, but together they just look too mint.
 Seeing them driving in tandem through the arcing country roads of Kent at sunset was to be back in the 1990s all over again—in this case, on set for the brochure photos.
 That’s how it felt anyway, chasing these two pristine slices of German engineering through the scenery.
 As darkness fell, the low-slung forms disappeared into the night with the illuminated strips of taillights lending a sinister aura to the otherwise handsome forms.
 The owners are as happy as they come though, and eager to share the story behind their beloved BMWs.

 The obvious place to start is with the highest cylinder count, in this case the V12-powered 1996 850CSi.
 The 5.6L motor is good for 372hp and 402lb-ft of torque, and when properly taken care of (which this one certainly has been for its 87k miles of life), it is a formidable piece of propulsion.
 It’s not brash and aggressive, more like the assured shove of a Rolls-Royce but in a totally un-stodgy package.
 Speaking of which, Tahmid’s 850CSi is not only painted in the very rare shade of Oxford Green, it is the very last E31 to ever be painted in the color.